techiescamp/kubernetes-projects/01-kubernetes-the-hard-way-aws/docs/04-certificate-authority.md

   <img src="https://github.com/techiescamp/kubernetes-projects/assets/106984297/d64fea29-fece-4538-a7b5-b45ece2255e4" alt="Description of Image" width="80%">
 </div>

 ## Certificate Authority

 In this section you will provision a Certificate Authority that can be used to generate additional TLS certificates.

+It is used to sign both client and server certificates, establishing a chain of trust.

 Generate the CA configuration file, certificate, and private key: